Mary Chapin Carpenter: 20002004: Departure from Columbia

 In 2002, Carpenter joined Emmylou Harris, Bruce Cockburn, and Patty Griffin in a benefit concert for Campaigning for a Landmine Free World, an organization dedicated to raising awareness of landmines left behind in former war zones.
 This concert was held at the Thomas Wolfe Auditorium in Asheville, North Carolina.
 She was also named by Habitat for Humanity as the head of their Build Project, which employed women to build houses for the homeless across the United States.
 Her contract with Columbia ended with her eighth studio album, 2004's Between Here and Gone.
 Before its release, she stated in an interview with National Public Radio (NPR) that the title track was inspired by the death of songwriter Dave Carter.
 Other songs on the album were inspired by the emotions Carpenter felt after the September 11 attacks.
-For this album, Carpenter intentionally wanted to select a different producer in order to achieve a different style.
-Although she selected session pianist Matt Rollings in this capacity, longtime producer John Jennings still played multiple instruments on the project.
+For this album, Carpenter chose session pianist Matt Rollings to produce, as she wanted to achieve a different production style than John Jennings offered.
+Despite this, Jennings still played several instruments on the album.
 Other musicians included Mac McAnally, Stuart Duncan, and Viktor Krauss.
 The album's cover art was painted by Atlanta, Georgia-based painter Donna Mintz, who gave the original art to her as a gift and stated that she often listened to Carpenter's albums for inspiration.
-Thom Jurek of AllMusic thought the album was "a sophisticated but very accessible recording, pleasant in its tempos and in its lush presentation."
+Jurek thought the album was "a sophisticated but very accessible recording, pleasant in its tempos and in its lush presentation."